TheMarex/prosem/Niklaus/RandomWalk.md

 If each node numbers its adjacent edges from $0$ to $d-1$ this sequence is essentially a routing instruction for that graph.
 Note this sequences are valid on *all* d-regular graphs, but most likely do not describe the same route.

 ## Finding the universal traversal sequence

 It is easy to see that in such a graph $|E| = e \leq \frac{d \cdot n}{2}$.

-Since there is only a finite amout amount of d-regular graphs of a certain size, let us denote $g_{n,d}$ as the number of all d-regular graphs with $n$ nodes.
+Since there is only a finite amount of d-regular graphs of a certain size, let us denote $g_{n,d}$ as the number of all d-regular graphs with $n$ nodes.

 \vspace{0.5cm}\begin{thm}